 Powell’s lifetime won-lost record stood at 209-191 after the 1908 season, but his total of 36 wins and 63 losses from 1909 to 1912 dropped his career mark to 245-254.
 No other pitcher in history has won as many games as Powell while losing more games than he won.
 He won 20 or more games in a season four times and never managed to lose 20, though he lost 19 games in five different seasons.
 His 254 losses are the eighth highest total in history, and he led his league in home runs allowed four times.
 Powell is the St. Louis Browns’ all-time leader in games started, innings pitched, strikeouts, losses, and shutouts, and ranks second behind Urban Shocker in wins with 117.

 He pitched for Louisville in the American Association in 1913, winning 17 games at the age of 38, and played for Venice of the Pacific Coast League in 1914.
 He pitched semipro ball for several years afterward, and made an unsuccessful comeback attempt with the Browns in 1918 when major league rosters were depleted by the military draft of World War One.
 Jack Powell was 70 years old when he died in Chicago on October 17, 1944.
-He was buried at Mount Carmel Cemetery in suburban Hillside, Illinois.

 This biography originally appeared in David Jones, ed., Deadball Stars of the American League (Washington, D.C.: Potomac Books, Inc., 2006).